sebnitu/BaseWeb/docs/docs/javascript/offcanvas.md

   class: js-method
 ---

-The off-canvas component allows for the use of `.off-canvas` and modifier classes for off-canvas behavior.
-This component can be used by initiating the off-canvas JavaScript using the `init()` method.
+The off-canvas component allows for the use of the `.off-canvas` and modifier classes for off-canvas behavior.
+This component can be used by initiating the off-canvas JavaScript by running the `init()` method.

 ```js
 offcanvas.init();